Contact

 Plus, Microsoft rewards CSP sales.
 If you are not just an infrastructure provider but also an active CSP partner, I don’t have to explain it to you.
 You already know that.

-On the other hand, if your clients come and go often and require temporary or elastic workloads, SPLA is more flexible and usually more commercially reasonable to them.
+On the other hand, if your clients come and go frequently and require temporary or "elastic" workloads, SPLA is more flexible and usually more commercially reasonable for them.

 The Windows Server Architecture Challenge

-In order for you to achieve the full commercial potential of the Flexible Virtualisation Benefit, we need to discuss the most significant difference in licensing models.
-You need to understand it and possibly re-architect your infrastructure, not only to achieve a better bottom line but also to avoid potential losses.
+In order for you to achieve the full commercial potential of the Flexible Virtualisation Benefit, we need to discuss the most significant difference between licensing models.
+You need to understand it and possibly re-architect your infrastructure, not only to improve your bottom line but also to avoid potential losses.

 It relates to Windows Server.